-The penalties will increase to seven, nine, or eleven years in prison for the rape of a minor age 14 or older, and to nine, eleven, or thirteen years for rape of a minor under the age of 14.
+The penalties will increase to seven, nine, or eleven years in prison for the rape of a minor age 14 or older and to nine, eleven, or thirteen years for the rape of a minor under the age of 14.

-If the victim sustained a great bodily injury (GBI) during the commission of the crime, the penalty will include an additional 3 to 5 years in prison.
+If the victim sustained a significant bodily injury (GBI) during the commission of the crime, the penalty would include an additional 3 to 5 years in prison.

 A defendant might be ordered to pay: